 Cleanup Your INBOX

-In Get Your Productivity Groove On I discussed the problem of context switching between tasks and how it effects your overall performance.
+In Multitasking is a Lie I discussed the problem of context switching between tasks and how it effects your overall performance.
 Because the use of email is so prevalent in our society, my guess is you have lots of extraneous emails sitting in your INBOX; email from your relatives, mailing lists, newsletters, etc. You should eliminate as many non-essential emails as you can and move them to a personal email address.
 Less mail in your INBOX means less temptation to check it everytime you see your notification bar indicating “You’ve Got Mail”.
 Less email checking means more focus and more focus means more real work.

 Train Yourself to Get Things Done